dc232/Google_test_task/README.md

 The code above (explain what the code above does)
 From the code above we can therefore say that the objective (say obective) has been completed
 ## Security

+a series of actions or steps taken in order to achieve a particular end.